A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Convergence Analysis

-Assumptions~\ref{assumption:smoothness}--\ref{assumption:divergence} are commonly used in the literature for the convergence analysis of FL algorithms~\cite{yang2021achieving,wang2022unified,cho2023convergence}.
-The time independence of client participation in Assumption~\ref{assumption:participation} has been considered in the majority of works on FL with client sampling~\cite{fraboni2021clustered,fraboni2021impact,karimireddy2020scaffold,li2020federatedOptimization,Li2020On,yang2021achieving}.
-We also assume in Assumption~\ref{assumption:participation} that each client $n$ has its own participation probability $p_n$ and $\Identity_t^n$ is independent of $\Identity_t^{n'}$ for $n\neq n'$.
-This consideration is more realistic than the conventional setting of sampling among all the clients with or without replacement~\cite{Li2020On,yang2021achieving}, because it is difficult to coordinate the participation across multiple clients in practical FL systems with a large number of clients.
-Our novelty is that we consider the true values of $\{p_n\}$ to be unknown to the system.
+Assumptions~\ref{assumption:smoothness}--\ref{assumption:divergence} are commonly used in the literature for the convergence analysis of FL algorithms \citep{yang2021achieving,wang2022unified,cho2023convergence}.
+Our consideration of independent participation across clients in Assumption~\ref{assumption:participation} is more realistic than the conventional setting of sampling among all the clients with or without replacement \citep{Li2020On,yang2021achieving}, because it is difficult to coordinate the participation across a large number of clients in practical FL systems.

-\textbf{Where Does Algorithm~\ref{alg:main-alg} Converge to?} We first show that FedAvg with arbitrary aggregation weights converges to the optimal point of a different objective if the weights are not properly chosen.
-For simplicity, we consider the setting of $\omega_t^n = \alpha_n$ for all $t$ and $n$, where $\alpha_n$ can be different from $\alpha_{n'}$ for $n\neq n'$.